2022/23 Under-19 EURO qualifying round report

 Article body

-The 2022/23 UEFA European Under-19 Championship qualifying round is complete, with 13 groups beginning the road to the eight-team finals in Malta.
-The best third-placed team completing the elite round line-up will be confirmed shortly.
+The 2022/23 UEFA European Under-19 Championship qualifying round is complete, with 27 teams progressing to join top seeds Portugal in the elite round round draw at 11:00 CET on 8 December.
+The elite round will produce the seven opponents for hosts Malta in July's finals.

 Through to elite round

-Belgium, Croatia, Czechia, Denmark, England (holders), Estonia, France, Germany, Greece, Hungary, Iceland, Israel, Latvia, Luxembourg, Northern Ireland, Norway, Poland, Portugal (bye), Republic of Ireland, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Türkiye, Ukraine, 1 TBC
+Belgium, Croatia, Czechia, Denmark, England (holders), Estonia, France, Germany, Greece, Hungary, Iceland, Israel, Italy*, Latvia, Luxembourg, Northern Ireland, Norway, Poland, Portugal (bye), Republic of Ireland, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Türkiye, Ukraine

 - The top two teams in each group join top seeds Portugal in the spring elite round along with the third-placed team with the best record against the top two in their section.